 making their way down your drains and into your pipes that can wreak havoc on your plumbing system:

-If the clog is in the kitchen…
+If the clogged sink drain is in the kitchen…

 Grease.
 When hot grease cools, it sticks to the pipe walls and can create a blockage that prevents water from passing through your plumbing system.

 Fruit peels and eggshells.
 Your garbage disposal isn’t a trash can — a lot of what you try to break down makes it through into your pipes.
 If you wouldn't eat it, don't put it down the kitchen drain.

 Starches.
 Starchy and fibrous foods like potatoes, pasta, and celery continue to absorb water and expand in your pipes, leading to a clogged sink drain.